sh2/extension-translate-gemini-nano/README.md

 ## Prerequisites

-This extension relies on experimental features of Chrome as of August 2024, **It may not work in the future** due to changes in Chrome's functionality.
+This extension relies on experimental features of Chrome as of November 2024, It may not work in the future due to changes in Chrome's functionality.

+Version 2024.9.25.2033 of the Optimization Guide On Device Model blocks the operation in languages other than English.
+Therefore, if you are using this version of the Optimization Guide On Device Model, this tool will not work as expected.

 To use this extension, please proceed as follows:

 1. Open `chrome://flags`, set the following two flags and restart Chrome.